4-shaft double weave: creating and exchanging layers

 One option is to weave this liftplan:

-- Pick one: we lift shaft 3 to weave layer 2 with the dark green weft
+• Pick two: lift shaft 3 to weave layer two with the teal weft

-- Pick three: we lift shaft 4 to weave layer 2 with the return pick using the dark green weft
+• Pick four: lift shaft 4 to weave the return pick in layer two with the teal weft

 Maintaining shuttle order

-When you are weaving with two shuttles, you need to keep an eye on what you are doing to avoid muddling them up.
+In this scenario, as long as you weave the two layers alternately, it doesn’t matter enormously which layer comes first.
+But it is useful to be consistent.
 One way to do this is to say ‘always weave the top layer first’ (or the bottom layer, it is up to you).
-However, as you advance into more complicated designs using more shafts, it becomes harder to say what the ‘top layer’ is.
+However, as you advance into more complex designs, particularly when you are using more shafts, it becomes much harder to say what the ‘top layer’ is.

-Another way to manage your shuttles is to pick one of them and say ‘this one goes first’ whichever layer is on top.
-Again, there are designs you may want to weave that don’t fit this rule, but it is a bit more robust than the first option and the one I tend to use to keep myself on track.
-Once upon a time I happened to drop a shuttle on a concrete floor and give it a bit of a dent, so I generally use the ‘dented shuttle goes first’ rule!
+A better way to achieve consistency is to focus on the shuttles and the weft yarns.
+Pick either the layer one weft or the layer two weft and say ‘this one goes first’ whichever layer happens to be on top.
+I have done that here with my layer one/light pink layer.
+Again, there are designs you may want to weave that don’t fit this rule, but it is a lot more robust than the first option and lends itself to great flexibiliy with structure and pattern.
+Once upon a time I happened to drop a shuttle on a concrete floor and give it a bit of a dent, so I generally assign it to weave layer one and use the ‘dented shuttle goes first’ rule!

 Speed it up, slow it down

 The sequences I have shared will give you two picks of each layer.
-You can obviously repeat each sequence as often as you like before switching, in order to create stripes of different widths.
+You can obviously repeat each sequence as often as you like before switching in order to create stripes of different widths, as I have done in the samples shown below.

 But note that the picks must remain in pairs as the basic minimum.
 Just as a warp end in one layer is followed by a warp end in the other, so a pick in one layer must be followed by a pick in the other.